easybuilders/easybuild-docs/docs/submitting-jobs.md

 ### Job dependency type (`-job-deps-type`) {: #submitting_jobs_job_dependency_type }

-The type of dependency that is set by EasyBuild when submitting a job that depends on one or more other jobs can be specified via the `--job-deps-type` configuration setting:
+The type of dependency that is set by SimpleBuild when submitting a job that depends on one or more other jobs can be specified via the `--job-deps-type` configuration setting:

 * with `--job-deps-type=abort_on_error`, job dependencies will be set such that a job that depends on other jobs